What Does “One Pot Pasta” mean? Chuck everything in a pan (ingredients and pasta) and wait until it is cooked :D.

-- Cut the radicchio and chili peppers into shreds
+- Cut the radicchio and chilli peppers into shreds

 - Add a pinch of salt and 2 tea spoons of coconut oil in a pan

-- Once the oil is melted, add 200 gr of wholegrain spaghetti, the radicchio, the chili peppers and the basil
+- Once the oil is melted, add 200 gr of whole grain spaghetti, the radicchio, the chilli peppers and the basil

 - Add enough water to cover all the ingredients

 - Stir from time to time, adding more water if necessary, until the pasta is cooked and the water completely absorbed

 It shouldn’t take more than 13/15 minutes to cook.